William Hobson: West Indies

 Lieutenant Thomas Marriott, commanding HMS Union, died of yellow fever on 17 September 1823.
 Captain John George Graham of HMS Icarus and Hobson erected his memorial tablet at St Peter's Anglican Church, Port Royal, Jamaica.
 Hobson was promoted to rank of commander on 18 March 1824, his capture of pirate vessels also earning him the nickname "Lion Hobson".

 Assigned to command of the sloop HMS Ferret from 1 January 1825, Hobson now had the company of his nephew on board—Thomas McGwire, midshipman, the eldest son of his sister Mary and Captain William McGwire, RN.
 McGwire, though, died of yellow fever at Jamaica on 23 September 1825, aged 15 years.
 "The idol of his uncle's heart", Hobson erected his memorial tablet within St Peter's Anglican Church, Port Royal.

 Tasked with abolition of the slave-trade, Hobson and crew of HMS Ferret captured the Spanish schooner Fingal on 3 February 1826.
 It had run aground near Salt Key, Cuba, in the preceding day or two, having a cargo of 58 African slaves.
 Hobson brought the schooner in to Havannah, Cuba, on 15 February 1826.
 Fingal, its owner-master and crew, had sailed from Havannah for Africa on 1 February 1825, and claimed that 17 days after their departure from Africa for Havannah on 1 January 1826, they fell in with a French brig which pressed them to take 61 slaves on board.
 The owner-master and his crew's accounts having been found to be improbable, the Mixed Commission Court condemned the vessel, to sale by auction, and ordered emancipation of the slaves.
 From 17 October 1827, respective proportions of the bounty on the pirates and moiety of hull were made available to Hobson, officers and company of HMS Ferret who were present at the capture of Fingal.

-Hobson was assigned command (acting) of the HMS Scylla, based in Jamaica, on 14 March 1826; the sloop having suffered severe losses though yellow fever.
+Hobson was assigned command (acting) of HMS Scylla, based in Jamaica, on 14 March 1826; the sloop having suffered severe losses though yellow fever.
 At some point the Spanish 22-gun letter of marque ship Fama encountered and fired into Scylla, killing one of the men.
 In return Scylla fired a single broadside at Fama, silencing and almost sinking her.